Dullahan (horse): 2013: four-year-old season

 Dullahan was sent to race in the United Arab Emirates in March 2013 but ran poorly in his two races, including the Dubai World Cup in which he finished eleventh of the twelve runners behind Animal Kingdom.
-On his return to the USA, he finished third in the Grade III Arlington Handicap but then finished eighth behind Game On Dude when he attempted to repeat his 2012 success in the Pacific Classic.
+On his return to the US, he finished third in the Grade III Arlington Handicap but then finished eighth behind Game On Dude when he attempted to repeat his 2012 success in the Pacific Classic.
 Dullahan sustained a tendon injury in the Pacific Classic and was retired from racing on October 14.
 Six days later, the colt suffered a severe attack of colic in his stable.
 Despite prompt medical attention and surgery, he was euthanized at 4:45 am on October 20.
 According to a Facebook post by Dale Romans, Dullahan was regarded by those who knew him as an incredible horse – full of personality and talent.
 "Love you, Dullahan – our thoughts and prayers are with you, buddy !!